How do you adjust to your first year as a widow?

-And even if you’re a seasoned executive with a background in finance, tax, and law, it still makes sense to involve other professionals who can bring some much-needed objectivity to your decision-making process.
+And even if you’re a seasoned executive with a background in finance, tax, and law, it still makes sense to involve other professionals who can bring some much-needed objectivity and emotional detachment to your decision-making process.

 Though you may feel alone in this endeavor, you aren’t.
 Not with your team of trusted advisors working alongside you and with each other.

 And another word of caution: if something sounds too good to be true, it almost always is.

 Be wary of people offering advice, even family, and close friends, trying to steer you a certain direction with your finances or your home.